cwbaker/forge/docs/getting-started/running-forge.md

   namespace          Print targets by namespace hierarchy.
 ~~~

-Run `forge` from a directory within the project to build.
+Run `forge` from a directory within the project.
 Forge will search up from that directory to the root of the file system looking for files named *forge.lua*.
-The *forge.lua* file found in the highest directory is the root build script that is executed to define the build.
-The directory containing the root build script becomes the root directory for the project.
+The *forge.lua* file found in the highest directory is the root build script executed to define the build.
+The directory containing the root build script is the root directory of the project.

-The directory that `forge` is run from becomes the initial working directory.
-By default the target named *all* in this directory is built.
-Building in the root directory of the project typically builds all useful outputs for a project.
-Building in sub-directories of the project typically builds targets defined in that directory only.
+The directory that `forge` is run from is the initial working directory.
+By default the target named *all* in this initial directory is built.
+Building from the root directory of the project typically builds all useful outputs for a project.
+Building from sub-directories of the project typically builds targets defined in that directory only.

 ### Commands